-UPDATE: In May 2017, it was reported by industry insiders that TiVo has stopped development of the Mavrik.
-Although TiVo has not said why, the reports claim that the technical issues involved in recording live television to a cloud source produced a bad user experience.
+UPDATE: In May 2017, it was reported by industry insiders that TiVo has stopped the development of the Mavrik.
+Although TiVo has not said why the reports claim that the technical issues involved in recording live television to a cloud source produced a bad user experience.

 The cat’s out of the bag for TiVo.
 Leaked images and details for the new TiVo Mavrik have surfaced.
 Mavrik is an OTA (over-the-air) streaming cloud player.
 What that means — Mavrik will record television broadcasts from an antenna and store the video in the cloud.
 Your recordings will be available anytime for viewing through streaming.

 More Details About The Mavrik